-What happens when a charge fails on a Recurring donation plan in Fundraise Up?
+What happens when a charge fails on a recurring donation plan in Fundraise Up?

 • After 1 unpaid installment